 99 little bugs in the code

 So, after we implemented the above note, we hit the following new error in our SOAP channels

 java.io.EOFException: Connection closed by remote host.

 This issue particularly took a longer time to resolve because the error was appearing intermittently.
-At times to connection began to work (and we had a premature “hooray” moment), only for it to fail again later.
+At times the connection began to work (and we had a premature “hooray” moment), only for it to fail again later.
 We were unable to consistently reproduce the error and as such it was hard to SAP to determine the root cause.
 After a while, we finally noticed the following trend:-

 |Channel had hostVerification = true||Messages fail with error java.io.EOFException: Connection closed by remote host.|

 |Channel then had hostVerification parameter removed||Messages fail with previous error Communication over HTTPS/PROXY with host verification.|

 |Channel reconfigured back with hostVerification = true||Messages start to process successfully!!|